 b.
 Check the box for Enable Automatic virus definition updates, and check the radio box for Use Rapid Release definitions

-3. Share definitions from Symantec AntiVirus (SAV) or Symantec Endpoint Protection (SEP).
+3. Share definitions from a Symantec Endpoint Protection (SEP) client.

-4. Schedule the intelligent updater using the steps provided in this document: 'Scheduling virus definition updates for Symantec Mail Security for Microsoft Exchange using the Intelligent Updater.'
+4. Schedule the Intelligent Updater using the steps provided in How to update definitions for Symantec Mail Security for Microsoft Exchange using the Intelligent Updater.

 5. Use an internal LiveUpdate Server.

-Configure an Internal LiveUpdate server (LiveUpdate Administrator).
-Symantec Mail Security can be set to retrieve definition sets from an internal server via LiveUpdate.
+Configure an Internal LiveUpdate server (LiveUpdate Administrator 2.x).
+Symantec Mail Security can be set to retrieve certified definition sets from an internal LUA 2.x server via LiveUpdate.
 To configure an internal LiveUpdate server and point SMSMSE to retrieve updates from that server, follow the steps provided in this document: Distributing Virus definitions for Symantec Mail Security for Microsoft Exchange via LiveUpdate Administrator.

 Each of these methods can have advantages or disadvantages relative to one another, depending on the environment.
 Here are some factors to consider when deciding which method is correct for your environment:

 - LiveUpdate for Certified definitions: This is the default update method for SMSMSE virus definitions, and is enabled by default.
 This method has the advantage of being very simple to set up and maintain, but has two potential drawbacks.
 It requires access to the internet on port 80, and will use WAN bandwidth rather than LAN bandwidth as some other methods.